Japanese Wax Museum & Kamihaga Residence

 Information

-Set ticket: Valid for Japanese Wax Museum & Kamihaga Residence, Uchiko-za Theater, Museum of Commercial & Domestic Life
+Includes admission to the Japanese Wax Museum & Kamihaga Residence, Uchiko-za, and the Museum of Commercial & Domestic Life.

 Youtubehttps://www.youtube.com/watch?v=anhBZMVYIdw&feature=youtu.be